itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 Advantages
 """""""""""""""

-* This method is a compromise between its useability with ease and performance on execution level.
+* This method is a compromise between its usability with ease and performance on execution level.
 Integration of this method in code is fast and easy.
 * Developer does not think about **if...else** conditions to decide the boundaries of Region of Interest to access any data object.

 Drawbacks